On this page:

 “Different drivers of behaviour require different managerial remedies.
 For example, our research found that a more caring manager resulted in higher job satisfaction from employees, whereas a more aggressive manager produced lower commitment from employees and greater emotional strain.
 But at the same time, we found employees actually valued a certain amount of aggression from their managers, because it helped clarify the appropriate standards of behaviour and role responsibilities.”

 Click here to view Professor Lee's lecture on 15 April 2013.

 12 April 2013

 In the 2012 PBRF Quality Evaluation, Victoria University of Wellington has been ranked first for research quality.
-The School of Marketing and International Business has moved up 4 places and is now ranked 2nd equal in the Marketing and Tourism subject area.
-Head of School, Professor Kim Fam, congratulated all the marketing and international business team members for their effort and dedication to research to achieve such a pleasing result.
+The School of Marketing and International Business has moved up four places and is now ranked 2nd equal in the Marketing and Tourism subject area.
+Head of School, Professor Kim Fam, congratulates all the marketing and international business team members for their effort and dedication to research to achieve such a pleasing result.

 20 March 2013

 Industry experts say brands are trying to wean themselves off discounting but it is a long, hard task, and

 Professor Kim Fam from the School of Marketing and International Business says New Zealand retailers in particular discounted too heavily over the global financial crisis.